sagemath/trac_to_gh/Issue 7890.md

 # Issue 7890: [new] Improve conversion of GAP objects into sage objects.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7890

 Original creator: jlopez